JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 You can now start debugging the program using the whole set of tools that the IDE offers: breakpoints, stepping, expression evaluation, [coroutine debugger](debug-coroutines-with-idea.md) and more.
 Learn more about [debugging in IntelliJ IDEA](https://www.jetbrains.com/help/idea/debugging-code.html).

+> Because of the limitations of the current JavaScript debugger in IntelliJ IDEA, you may need to rerun the JavaScript
+> debug configuration for breakpoints to take effect.
+>
+{type="note"}

 ## Debug in Node.js

 If your project targets Node.js, you can debug it in this runtime.